 Newikie Creek

-This section passes through Caroona Creek Conservation Park and Tourilie Gorge, which is one of the lesser known gems of the Trail.
-Look out for the remnants of an old bullock track cut through the gorge.
+This section passes through Caroona Creek Conservation Park and Tourilie Gorge, one of the lesser-known gems of the Trail with its ancient geology set in gorgeous landscapes of dry creek beds.
+Look out for the remnants of an old bullock track cut through the rocky Gorge.

 Dares Hill Summit Rd

-The trail takes walkers past the historic Mt Bryan East School, before beginning the climb up Mt Bryan, which is the highest point of the Mt Lofty Ranges.
-Walkers are rewarded with panoramic views of the Mid-North from the summit and as they descend through grazing and farming land towards Hallett.
+The Trail takes you past the historic Mount Bryan East School before you begin the climb up Mount Bryan, the highest point of the Mount Lofty Ranges.
+From the summit you’ll be rewarded with panoramic views of the Mid North before you descend through grazing and farming land towards Hallett, once a railhead for the local farming community.

 Hallett

-A gently undulating walk, mainly along rural back roads and road reserves.
-The seasonally changing hues of the surrounding farmland make this a unique and pleasant walk.
+You’ll enjoy a gently undulating walk mainly along rural back roads and road reserves, with seasonally changing hues of the surrounding farmland.

 Oban

-This is a very flat, but unique walk that follows the Freshwater intake channel for Bundaleer Reservoir, only leaving it for a few km to go through Spalding.
-Walkers will see some fascinating examples of engineering from the early 1900s.
+The importance of fresh water is abundantly clear for most of this section of the Trail which follows the Freshwater intake channel for Bundaleer Reservoir, only leaving it for a few kilometres to go through the township of Spalding.
+You’ll also see some fascinating examples of engineering from the early 1900s.